-- a.
-A student can report an incident of sexual harassment to any parent, any teacher, or the Head of School. - b.
-Include as much pertinent information as you can, such as time, place, witnesses present, and a clear description of the offensive behavior. - c.
+a.
+A student can report an incident of sexual harassment to any parent, any teacher, or Administrator.

+b.
+Include as much pertinent information as you can, such as time, place, witnesses present, and a clear description of the offensive behavior.

+c.
 The victim is requested to keep the incident confidential after reporting it to protect both himself/herself and the offender.